-Copies and Recordkeeping: A signed copy of the lease and all addenda will be provided to the household, and the original will be maintained in the tenant's file as required by USDA-RD and HTF regulations.
+Copies and Recordkeeping: A signed copy of the lease and all addenda will be provided to the household, and the original will be maintained in the tenant's file as required by agency policy.

 Parking Permits: If applicable, parking permits will be issued at the time of lease signing, and tenants will be instructed on the parking rules for the community.